samtay/samtay.github.io/_drafts/solar.md

 ### Solar Panels

-< insert img >

 We have eight 400W Aptos (DNA-144-MF23-400W) solar panels for a total of 3200W on the roof.
+{% include image.html path="solar/panels.jpg" path-detail="solar/panels.jpg" alt="Rooftop solar panels" %}
 These are arranged as a 2s4p array, which means there are four pairs of panels, with each pair (a.k.a. _string_) wired in [series](), and the four strings wired in [parallel]().
 In choosing this configuration, there are two main considerations.